Joe Walsh (footballer, born 2002)

-Joe Anthony Walsh (born 1 April 2002) is an English professional footballer who plays as a goalkeeper for club Queens Park Rangers.
+Joe Anthony Walsh (born 1 April 2002) is an English professional footballer who plays as a goalkeeper for club Wigan Athletic on loan from club Queens Park Rangers.

 Career

 Gillingham

 From Medway, Kent, Walsh joined local club Gillingham aged 11, signing a scholarship with the club in late 2017.
 In May 2019, Walsh signed a professional contract with Gillingham.
 On 3 September 2019, Walsh made his debut for Gillingham in a 3–2 EFL Trophy defeat against Colchester United.
 He made his English Football League debut on 27 October 2020 when he came on as a substitute for the injured Jack Bonham against Ipswich Town.

 Queens Park Rangers

 On 28 January 2021, Walsh joined Queens Park Rangers for an undisclosed fee, signing a three-and-a-half-year contract that would initially see him join up with the club's under-23s team.

 On 16 September 2022, Walsh signed for National League South club Hampton & Richmond Borough on a one-month loan deal.
 On 17 November 2022, Walsh joined National League club Dorking Wanderers on loan until 7 January 2023.
 In February 2023 he joined Maidenhead United on loan until the end of the season.

 Walsh made his first team debut for QPR coming on as a half time substitute for injured keeper Jordan Archer in an EFL Cup game against Norwich City on 16 August 2023.

 On 7 December 2023, Walsh joined League Two side Accrington Stanley on an emergency seven-day loan.
 Two days later, he made his debut, keeping a clean sheet in a 0–0 draw with Doncaster Rovers.
 The loan was then extended by a further seven days.
 On 22 December, it was extended by another seven days.
 The following week, it was extended once more.
 On 9 January 2024, the loan move was extended for another seven days.
 On 18 January 2024, Walsh returned to Queens Park Rangers after making a total of nine appearances.

 On 4 May 2024, Walsh made his first league appearance for QPR, starting in a 2-1 win away at Coventry City.
+He signed a new contract the following month.

-On 6 June 2024, QPR announced the player had signed a new contract.
+On 9 July 2026, he joined EFL League One side Wigan Athletic on a season-long loan.